Wendell Lightbourne

-Wendell Willis Lightbourne (born 1940), known as The Moon Mad Murderer, is a Bermudian serial killer who committed three rape-murders and the attempted murder of two anothers during a series of attacks that terrorized natives of the Warwick Parish area from July 1958 through September 1959, with most of the attacks involving mutilation to a degree.
+Wendell Willis Lightbourne (born 1940), known as The Moon Mad Murderer, was a Bermudian serial killer who committed three rape-murders and the attempted murder of two others during a series of attacks that terrorized natives of the Warwick Parish area from July 1958 through September 1959, with most of the attacks involving mutilation to a degree.
 Although he was initially sentenced to hang, his sentence was commuted to life imprisonment.

 Attacks

 July 19, 1958

 Lightbourne is believed to have assaulted 35-year-old Florence Lillian Flood in her backyard on July 19, 1958, by striking her with a wooden lawn mower.
 She was hospitalized for two weeks, and survived; she claimed the attacker might have been her husband Leonard, and he was arrested, but was released after being cleared of suspicion.

 March 7, 1959

 Nine months later, Lightbourne attacked 72-year-old Gertrude Robinson outside her cottage in Warwick Parish on March 7, 1959.
 Robinson's neighbor William Kuhn discovered her later that day, nude, and badly beaten, but still clinging to life.
 Robinson was rushed to a hospital in Hamilton, where she died as a result of her injuries.
 At the crime scene, two sets of footprints were found in her yard which showed that Robinson had been chased down by her attacker.
 Some authorities speculated that the killer might have been the same person that had attacked Flood nine months prior, though others believed the attacks were unrelated and opted to investigate people in Robinson's life.